-Complies $\square$ Complies partially $\square$ Explanation $\square$ Not applicable $\boxtimes$ 61.
+Complies □ Complies partially □ Explanation □ Not applicable ⊠ 61.
 That a material portion of variable remuneration for executive directors depends upon the delivery of shares or instruments indexed to share value.
-Complies $\square$ Complies partially $\square$ Explanation $\square$ Not applicable $\boxtimes$ 62.
+Complies \square Complies partially \square Explanation \square Not applicable \boxtimes 62.
 That once shares or options or rights to shares arising from remuneration schemes have been delivered, directors are prohibited from transferring ownership of a number of shares equivalent to two times their annual fixed remuneration, and the director may not exercise options or rights until a term of at least three years has elapsed since they received said shares.
 The forgoing shall not apply to shares which the director may need to sell in order to meet the costs related to their acquisition.
-Complies $\square$ Complies partially $\square$ Explanation $\square$ Not applicable $\boxtimes$ 63. .
-That contractual arrangements include a clause which permits the company to seek reimbursement of variable remuneration components in the event that payment does not coincide with performance criteria or when delivery was made based upon data later deemed to be inaccurate.
+Complies \square Complies partially \square Explanation \square Not applicable \boxtimes 63.
+That contractual arrangements include a clause which permits the company to seek reimbursement of variable remuneration components in the event that payment does not coincide with performance criteria or when delivery was made based upon data later deemed to be inaccurate. based upon data later deemed to be inaccurate.
+Complies □ Complies partially □ Explanation ☒ Not applicable □ Complies □ Complies partially □ Explanation ☒ Not applicable □ 64.
 Complies □ Complies partially □ Explanation ☒ Not applicable □ The Company has not seen fit to include this clause in the contract signed with its present CEO.
+The Board of Directors made the decision not to adopt this recommendation on January 25, 2016, 64.
+Complies □ Complies partially □ Explanation ☒ Not applicable □ The Company has not seen fit to include this clause in the contract signed with its present CEO.
 The Board of Directors made the decision not to adopt this recommendation on January 25, 2016, when the Good Governance Code recommendations were examined.
-64. That payments made for contract termination shall not exceed an amount equivalent to two years of total annual remuneration and that it shall not be paid until the company has verified that the director has fulfilled all previously established criteria for payment.
-Complies $\square$ Complies partially $\square$ Explanation $\boxtimes$ Not applicable $\square$ The termination payment agreed in the contract with the CEO is the same as was initially included in his employment relationship with the Company.
-Therefore, the Board considers it should be maintained.
+That payments made for contract termination shall not exceed an amount equivalent to two years of total annual remuneration and that it shall not be paid until the company has verified that the director has fulfilled all previously